Industry PhD proposal for Innovation Fund

 Focuses on interdisciplinary research and education in global health.
 Their work encompasses:

 Urban environments play a crucial role in shaping health outcomes, particularly in addressing non-communicable diseases (NCDs).
-This research is aimes at positioning urban planning as a proactive health intervention, capable of reducing healthcare burdens and enhancing overall quality of life.
+This research is aimed at positioning urban planning as a proactive health intervention, capable of reducing healthcare burdens and enhancing overall quality of life.

 Despite strong evidence linking urban design and public health, current planning frameworks often neglect these considerations.
-There is an opportunity to bridge that gap by systematically translating health outcomes into actionable spatial decisions and integrating them within the current policy frameworks.
+There is an opportunity to bridge that gap by systematically translating health outcomes into actionable spatial decisions and integrating them within the current policy and design frameworks.
 It will explore methodologies for new design tools that orient urban and transport planners into health positive outcomes and quantifying the economic advantages of said approaches.

 The study seeks to provide decision-support tools and strategic insights for city designers, authorities and other stakeholders.
 Aligning planning with public health objectives should contribute to creating more liveable, resilient, and equitable cities.